Accounting & Tax for IT and SaaS Companies in Estonia

 The Three Most Common IT/SaaS Accounting Mistakes

-⚠ Recognising prepaid revenue immediately — Recording a €12,000 annual subscription as €12,000 revenue in the month it is received inflates current revenue and creates a balance sheet error.
+⚠ Recognising prepaid revenue immediately — Recording a €12,000 annual subscription as €12,000 revenue in the month it is received inflates current revenue, creates a balance sheet error (missing deferred revenue liability), and produces P&L volatility that misleads investors.

-⚠ Single performance obligation assumption — IFRS 15 requires each distinct performance obligation to be identified and allocated a portion of the transaction price.
+⚠ Single performance obligation assumption — Many SaaS products include setup, onboarding, subscription access, and support as part of one contract.
+IFRS 15 requires each distinct performance obligation to be identified and allocated a portion of the transaction price before recognition timing is determined.

-⚠ R&D costs expensed vs capitalised incorrectly — Development costs for internally developed software must be assessed against IAS 38 criteria.
+⚠ R&D costs expensed vs capitalised incorrectly — Development costs for internally developed software must be assessed against IAS 38 criteria — the research phase is expensed; the development phase (once technical feasibility is established) must be capitalised.
+Expensing all development overstates costs and understates assets.

 Section 2 — SaaS Metrics and Their Accounting Counterparts